 - the date you wrote the prescription - you can’t forward or backdate the prescription

-- your patient’s Medicare number and any entitlement details (e.g. Commonwealth concession, pension or health care card details or veterans' entitlement number)
+- your patient’s Medicare number and any entitlement details, including Commonwealth concession, pension or health care card details or veterans’ entitlement number

-- a tick in the ‘Brand substitution not permitted’ box, if it applies.
+- whether a brand substitution is permitted, if it applies.

 Collaborative arrangements for nurse practitioners

-Nurse practitioners must have collaborative arrangements in place to prescribe PBS medicines.
-A collaborative arrangement exists if you:
+If you’re a nurse practitioner, you need to have collaborative arrangements in place to prescribe PBS medicines.

-- are employed or engaged by a medical practice that has at least 1 medical practitioner
+- work for medical practice that has at least one medical practitioner

-- see patients who’ve been referred to you by a medical practitioner
+- see patients a medical practitioner refers to you

 - have a single agreement with a medical practitioner